mindplay-dk/walkway/README.md

 or you could start with a Module base-class for all your Modules, enabling you to share any custom symbols and pre-processing functions across Modules.

+Since version 1.0.0, it's possible to match multi-part paths, e.g. patterns that have a "/" in them.

 Modules
 =======